-The 15-year-old Ann would turn 50 next month if she had not died on Thursday, February 2, 1984.
-Rosita Boland of The Irish Times wrote a riveting account last Saturday of what happened, an event that changed Ireland forever that long ago rainy day.
+Fifteen-year-old Ann Lovett would turn 54 this year if she had not died on Thursday, February 2, 1984.
+Rosita Boland of The Irish Times wrote a riveting account of what happened, an event that changed Ireland forever that long ago rainy day.
 Locals will still not discuss it.

 Ann Lovett was living in Granard, Co.
 Longford, an unremarkable Irish provincial town about 70 miles from Dublin.
 The family was originally from Cavan.
 Her father was a local publican, her mother a devoted Mass-goer.

 There were nine children.
 Ann was remembered by a schoolmate, Nuala Ledwith, as “pixie faced” and pretty, “a strong girl, a kick-ass kind of girl.